 The test is multiple-choice and consists of four subject areas: English, Mathematics, Reading and Science.
 There is also an optional writing section, which if chosen, complements the ACT English Test.
 Some colleges require the Writing Test; others don’t.
 You should decide whether or not to take the Writing Test based on the requirements of the schools you plan on applying to.

 Each section is scored on a scale of 1-36, and your final score is an average of all four subject areas.
-(If you take the Writing Test, you receive an additional Writing subscore and a Combined English/Writing score reported on a 1-36 scale.)
+(If you take the Writing Test, you receive a Subject-Level Writing Score and an ELA score, which averages the English, reading and writing scores.)
 The ACT is offered four to six times a year, and the actual test time is just under three hours (not including the 30-minute writing section).